Villa Lysis: Construction and early years

-Fersen became addicted to opium on a trip to Ceylon during construction of the house (Peyrefitte relates that a worker was killed during construction, and Fersen decided to travel until the local anger against at him had subsided) and after World War I he started using cocaine.
+Fersen became addicted to opium on a trip to Ceylon during construction of the house (Peyrefitte relates that a worker was killed during construction, and Fersen decided to travel until the local anger at him had subsided) and after World War I he started using cocaine.
 He eventually committed suicide in 1923 by ingesting an overdose of cocaine.
 After Fersen's death, the villa was left first to his sister Germaine, but with the usufruct left to Nino Cesarini.
 Cesarini sold the rights for 200,000 lire to Germaine and went to live in Rome.
 Germaine later gave the villa to her daughter, the Countess of Castelbianco.
 The Countess sold the villa to the millionaire Felix Mechoulan.